YouTube

 Load video

-Malta has not yet won the Eurovision Song Contest, but they have come close with two second places and two third places in their history.
-The Maltese people are very enthusiastic about the contest and are eager to win it someday.
-There have been rumours that if Malta does win, they would host the first-ever open-air contest.
-In 2014, Malta did host the Junior Eurovision Song Contest, which gave the broadcaster a chance to showcase their skills in hosting such an event.
-The introduction and postcards were particularly impressive, so if Malta were to win the Eurovision Song Contest, we could expect a great show from them.
+While Malta has yet to secure victory in the Eurovision Song Contest, they have come tantalizingly close, achieving two second places and two third places in their history.
+The Maltese people exhibit tremendous enthusiasm for the contest and eagerly anticipate the day their country emerges victorious.
+Rumours have circulated suggesting that if Malta were to win, they might host the first-ever open-air contest, showcasing their innovative spirit.
+In 2014, Malta successfully hosted the Junior Eurovision Song Contest, demonstrating their capacity to organize and execute a memorable event.
+Particularly noteworthy were the captivating introductions and postcards.
+Therefore, if Malta were to clinch the Eurovision Song Contest title, audiences could expect nothing short of a spectacular show from them.

 Biggest successes